matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

-it should insert an `m.room.member` event into the room's graph for that user, with `content.membership` = `invite`, as well as a `content.third_party_invite` property which contains proof that the invitee does indeed own that third party identifier.
+it should insert an `m.room.member` event into the room's graph for that user, with `content.membership` = `invite`, as well as a `content.third_party_invite` property which contains proof that the invitee does indeed own that third-party identifier.
 See the [m.room.member](#mroommember) schema for more information.

 #### Events